Bartloc/daily-coding-problem-python/README.md

 }
 return true as the first and third rectangle overlap each other.

+#### Problem 189

+This problem was asked by Google.

+Given an array of elements, return the length of the longest subarray where all its elements are distinct.

+For example, given the array [5, 1, 3, 5, 2, 3, 4, 1], return 5 as the longest subarray of distinct elements is [5, 2, 3, 4, 1].

 #### Problem 199

 This problem was asked by Facebook.